Jackie Marshall

-Jackie Marshall (born 1977) is an Australian singer-songwriter, composer, record producer and actor.
+Jackie Marshall (born 1977) is an Australian singer-songwriter, composer, record producer and actress.
 While her musical training is in jazz vocals (Queensland Conservatorium), her work is more commonly described as alt-country, folk, and rock.

 Career

 Marshall's debut album Fight n'Flight was shortlisted for the Australian Music Prize.
 Through Triple J's Unearthed project, Missy Higgins selected Marshall as support for numerous dates on Higgins' 2007 On A Clear Night tour.
 Marshall featured in the 2007 Women in Voice lineup at the Queensland Performing Arts Centre and appeared on SBS Television's RocKwiz on 29 September 2007, singing her signature track "You Want What I've Got" as well as a duo with Colin Hay.

 Marshall initially based her song-writing style on 1960s folk and rock influences, having eschewed grunge-era contemporary popular music for figures such as Bob Dylan and Joni Mitchell.
-Often playing in central Brisbane music venues such as Ric’s Bar, and later now-defunct popular venues The Troubadour and The Alley, in 1999 she was invited to develop new work with Triple J Unearthed all-female "world music" act Tulipan after founding member Virag Antal left the group.
+Often playing in central Brisbane music venues such as Ric's Bar, and later now-defunct popular venues The Troubadour and The Alley, in 1999 she was invited to develop new work with Triple J Unearthed all-female "world music" act Tulipan after founding member Virag Antal left the group.
 This collaboration resulted in a recording, Horizon with producer Daniel Denholm, which was finally independently released by the group in 2022, the group having disbanded some 20 years earlier after being dropped from the Festival Records roster.

-Geneticist Larry Croft invited Marshall to Slovenia in 2003 following Croft’s involvement in Joey Skagg’s infamous BioPEEP media hoax.
+Geneticist Larry Croft invited Marshall to Slovenia in 2003 following Croft's involvement in Joey Skagg’s infamous BioPEEP media hoax.
 Marshall remained in Ljubljana for several months, making a number of artistic connections which in later years led to her return for collaborative projects.